isharacomix/onie-vagrant/examples/onie-nos-install/README.md

 ========================
 In this example, we'll be spinning up a white box switch running ONIE, copying our ONIE installer image to the switch, and installing the image manually.
+This demo is a great starting point before attempting either `dhcp-install` or `spine-leaf`.

 Prerequisites
 ------------